Neutron drip line of $Z=9-11$ isotopic chains: RESULTS AND DISCUSSIONS

-Clearly, the first unbound nucleus is the one whose $S_N$ is negative.
-For nuclei with an even neutron number, one should also check $S_{2N}$ because due to the pairing correlation, $S_N$ might be negative but $S_{2N}$ could be positive.
+The first unbound nucleus clearly has a negative $S_N$.
+For nuclei with an even neutron number, one should also verify $S_{2N}$ due to the pairing correlation, as $S_N$ might be negative. whereas $S_{2N}$ could be positive.

-In the following, we mainly concentrate on the odd-even staggerings, one-, and two-neutron separation energies, because the quadrupole deformations and neutron/proton radii of the fluorine, neon, sodium, and magnesium isotopes are almost the same in the RMF+FBCS and RMF+BCS approaches, as shown in Fig.~\ref{fig0}.
-Clearly, most neutron-rich nuclei are deformed.
-Therefore, one could imagine that spherical calculations may not be able to correctly predict/reproduce the drip line.
+In the following, we mainly concentrate on the odd-even staggerings, one-, and two-neutron separation energies, as the quadrupole deformations and neutron/proton radii of the fluorine, neon, sodium, and magnesium isotopes are almost the same in the RMF+FBCS and RMF+BCS approaches, as shown in Fig.~\ref{fig0}.
+Clearly, most neutron-rich nuclei are deformed.~\footnote{The sudden increase in the $\beta_{20}$ of $^{27}$Ne is due to the fact that its binding energy is rather soft with respect to its shape, as can be seen from an explicit constrained calculation.
+For such nuclei, to reliably determine its shape, configuration mixing effects need to be considered.} Therefore, one could imagine that spherical calculations may not be able to correctly predict/reproduce the drip line.